kholia/OSX-KVM/README.md

   only required for installation.
 Once installation is complete, comment out the `-device` and `-drive` lines referring to MacDVD and the installation ISO.

-* Inside the guest, you may modify the `/Extra/org.chameleon.boot.plist` file to change the default resolution of the virtual screen.
+* Inside the guest, you may modify the `/Extra/org.chameleon.Boot.plist` file to change the default resolution of the virtual screen.
 See [notes](notes.md) for instructions on how to do this and some limitations on the resolution choices.

-* Download a Chameleon wizard such as Chameleon Wizard or Champlist in order to generate a usable SMBios.plist.
+* Download a Chameleon wizard such as Chameleon Wizard or Champlist in order to generate a usable smbios.plist.
 This file goes into `/Extra` and can be used to assign a reasonable serial number to your virtual Mac.
 Generating this file sometimes fixes software incompatibilities that occur when the software can't determine what Apple hardware it is running on.